-So last week we had a look at just how easy it is to turn everyday experiences into ideas for articles.
+So last time we had a look at just how easy it is to turn everyday experiences into ideas for articles.
 Today I am going to give you some more examples of where to look for inspiration.

 Using Celebrities & their Causes